mapei's music is a mix-match of inspired genres | read | i-D

 I didn't think female artists were allowed to take their time in the pop world anymore!

 Yeah, so that's why I'm in Sweden.
-I'm so used to it hear that I feel like I'm not as curious about everything so I can focus.
-When I'm in LA I'm like 'oh what's going on, is there a party over there?'.
+I'm so used to it here that I feel like I'm not as curious about everything so I can focus.
+When I'm in L.A.
+I'm like 'oh what's going on, is there a party over there?'.
 Here it feels like Groundhog Day which gives me the freedom just to create.

-On Hey Hey you said you wanted to deliver a positive message with you music.
+On Hey Hey you said you wanted to deliver a positive message with your music.
 Is that still important to you now?
 Do we need that even more?

 Is it easier to be angry in a song then it is to be positive?